 - 1. Run the actuator to its midpoint of travel with the local Handswitch. - 2.
-Disconnect 120 Vac power to the drive.
+Disconnect 120 V ac power to the drive.
 Remove the terminal, DCM-3 compartment and control end covers (1/2" wrench). - 3.
-Record the wire colors on the terminal block of the CPS-5 (see illustration, this page), then disconnect the wires.
+Record the wire colors on the terminal block of the CPS-5 (see photo at left), then disconnect the wires.
 The terminals are spring-loaded.
 To remove a wire, press the tip of a small screwdriver into the slot at the top of the small lever.
-Push down to open the spring-loaded contact and release the wire. - Pull the wires from the transformer (see illustration, this page) back through the wire hole in the CPS-5. - 5.
+Push down to open the spring-loaded contact and release the wire. - 4.
+Pull the wires from the transformer (see photo at left) back through the wire hole in the CPS-5. - 5.
 Loosen and remove the 3 hex studs that clamp the CPS-5 in place.
-Ensure that the inboard hex stud is not loosened as the outboard stud is loosened. - Slide the CPS-5 stator assembly off the three mounting bolts. - Note the position of the rotor clamp, then loosen the rotor clamp screw and remove the rotor from the shaft.
+Ensure that the inboard hex stud is not loosened as the outboard stud is loosened. - 6.
+Slide the CPS-5 stator assembly off the three mounting bolts. - 7.
+Note the position of the rotor clamp, then loosen the rotor clamp screw and remove the rotor from the shaft.